 If you constantly need to readjust the settings on your garage heater, then you should choose something that offers the maximum variable features.
-And there’s no other heater than the DR-966 from Dr. Heater that can provide you such options.
+And there’s no other heater than the DR-966 from Dr. Heater that can provide you with such options.

-Thermally protected and enclosed motor ensures maximum efficiency and safety.
+A thermally protected and enclosed motor ensures maximum efficiency and safety.
 It comes with 5-way louvers that are adjustable.
 The front cover is made with robust stamped steel and helps to control the airflow.

 You can choose the settings from 3000W and 6000W based on your requirements.
 It comes with mounting brackets for both wall-mounting and ceiling-mounting.
 The epoxy paint ensures a classy finish and gives it an aesthetic look.
 With minimum noise and turbulence, it’s the best option for adjustable settings.